Home >> Industrial products >> Indian ginseng-Ashwaganda

 Indian ginseng-Ashwaganda

-The medicinal herb Ashwagandha (Withania somnifera) is also called Winter Cherry, Withania and because of its adaptogenic qualities also known as Indian Ginseng.
-The biochemical active components are known as Withanolides.
+Withania Somnifera is a perennial shrub from the Solanaceae or Nightshade family.
+It is also known as Ashwagandha, Winter Cherry, and Withania and because of its adaptogenic qualities also known as Indian Ginseng.

 Introduction

-ashwagandha struik Photo: Ashwagandha shrub that mainly is cultivated in India, Pakistan and Sri Lanka.
+ashwagandha struik Photo: Ashwagandha plant that mainly is cultivated in India, Pakistan and Sri Lanka.
 It grows to approximately 1.70 metre.

-ashwagandha wortel Photo: Ashwagandha pieces of roots that (grinded into powder or as an extract) are used for medicinal purposes.
+ashwagandha wortel Photo: Ashwagandha pieces of roots that (grinded into powder or as an extract) are used.

 Application